R0N1n-dev/vue3-windicss/README.md

 ## vue-tailwindcss

-#### This sample app is using straight vanilla Vue 3.
+#### This sample app is using vanilla Vue 3.
 The point of this is to prove that Tailwind CSS can be used just like regular CSS.
 Only difference is that "@apply" is used.

 #### Included is everything needed to make Tailwind CSS work.